by Mark Greig

---At point point it looks like the Doctor snaps Scorby's neck.
+--At one point it looks like the Doctor snaps Scorby's neck.
 Ouch!

 The Doctor: "I suppose you could call it a galactic weed, though it's deadlier than any weed you know.
 On most planets the animals eat the vegetation.
 On planets where the Krynoid gets established, the vegetation eats the animals."